jiaohehu/NPreview/DOC-diagram.md

     "0.3" which is default, then the incursion is to be 30 percent of the overall width from the topleft and 30 percent of the overall width from the bottomright.

+    The `rect.rhombus` shape is drawn with diamond head and tail pointing to the left and right.
+There is currently no provision to change its size so it will be the same size for now.

+    The `rect.trapezoid` shape is drawn with a base larger than the top.
+    Also, the encroachmentment from the left at the top is 20 percent of the total width.
+The encroachment from the right at the top is 40 percent of the total width.
+Currently these numbers are fixed but future improvement will likely to provide options to allow for adjustments.

   + `dot` - draw a dot at each path point